olasunboESQ/LITA_CAPTONE_CUSTOMER-DATA/README.md

 - Sales were higher in the month of February of both year 2023 and 2024 while in year 2023 April sales was the lowest with a total sales of 7,425 and in year 2024 July had the lowest sales with a total of 37,200.
-- There is need for the organization to coduct a sales poll in order to know why sales are particularly low in April of 2023 and 2024 this will give an insight into how sales can be boosted in those months in the coming year.
+- There is need for the organization to conduct a sales poll in order to know why sales are particularly low in April of 2023 and 2024 this will give an insight into how sales can be boosted in those months in the coming year.

 ![image](https://github.com/user-attachments/assets/f05d7c68-7d7d-48e9-892b-3f0d84f8f995)